whoami-shubham/webApp/README.md

 # webApp

-This web App performs all basic CRUD oprerations
+This web App performs all basic CRUD oprerations.<br>
+i have made it two ways from scrach and also using Flask .

 # Restarunts
 ![Alt text](r.JPG?raw=true "UI")